Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 Portfolio: Veterans’ Affairs

-Commencement: Part 1 of Schedule 3 the day after a period of 60 days from Royal Assent; Part 2 of Schedule 8 on the later of 1 July 2026 or the commencement of Part 1 of Schedule 1 Defence Amendment (Parliamentary Joint Committee on Defence) Act 2024 (or not at all if this Act does not commence); all other parts on 1 July 2026.
+Commencement: Part 1 of Schedule 3— 60 days after Royal Assent; Part 2 of Schedule 8 on the later of 1 July 2026 or the commencement of Part 1 of Schedule 1 to the Defence Amendment (Parliamentary Joint Committee on Defence) Bill 2024 (or not at all if this Act does not commence); all other parts on 1 July 2026.

 Purpose of the Bill